History of the College of William & Mary: Colonial history

-Separation from England
+American Revolution

-During the period of the American Revolution, Freedom of Religion and the Separation of Church and State were each established in Virginia beginning in 1776.
+During the American Revolution, Freedom of Religion and the Separation of Church and State were each established in Virginia beginning in 1776.
 The English government and the Church of England each lost prominence and control.
 While they desired independent government, leaders and citizens of the new state and country did not reject their church, only its structure in relationship to government.
 Worship continued during the difficult years of the War and thereafter.
 Although shorn of a governmental role and financial support, the Church survived in modified form as what is now known as The Episcopal Church (United States).
 Before the Revolution, there had been no bishop in the colony.
 After the War, the first Episcopal Bishop of Virginia was the Right Reverend James Madison (1749–1812).
 He was a cousin of future President of the United States James Madison, and was ordained in England just before the American Revolution.

 Future U.S. President James Madison was a key figure in the transition to religious freedom in Virginia, and Reverend Madison, his cousin and Thomas Jefferson, who was on the Board of Visitors, helped The College of William & Mary to make the transition as well, and to become a university with the establishment of the graduate schools in law and medicine in the process.

 A 1771 graduate of the college, and an ordained minister in the Church of England, Reverend James Madison was a teacher at William & Mary as the hostilities of the American Revolution broke out, and he organized his students into a local militia.
 During 1777, he served as chaplain of the Virginia House of Delegates.
 The same year, Loyalist sympathies of the College President, Reverend John Camm (who had been the initial litigant in the Parson's Cause case 1758-1764), brought about his removal from the faculty.
-Reverend Madison became the 8th president of The College of William & Mary in October 1777, the first after separation from England.
+Reverend Madison became the 8th president of The College of William & Mary in October 1777, the first president following the United States Declaration of Independence.